 So, if we consider a 400 Ton Chiller, operating 3,700 hours per year at a load of 70% and operating efficiency of 65% at 3 cycles of concentration, the cooling tower consumes around $1,500-2,000 worth of water treatment chemicals per year and an estimated 48 man hours of annual maintenance costs totaling $4,500 per year.

 In the water supply, the particles in the 0-20 micrometer size range make up 90% of the total particle volume.
 Consequently, this result in formation of the thin layer on the heat exchanger surfaces of 0.001 inches in thickness.
 This very think layer results in a drop in power loss of 10% and will buildup and increase over time.
 Each 0.001 in. contributes 10% increase in power loss and in addition results in 20% increase in costs for water treatment.
 Based on these conditions, the tower above consumes approximately $47,000 in energy each year.

 Once High-Efficiency Sand Side Stream Filtration is incorporated, the water flow is filtered at 10% of the entire flow rate.
 This will remove all particles from 0.45 microns and up.
 The energy loss and water treatment chemical costs will be regained AND you will be to increase your cycles of concentration.
 All in, including maintenance, chemical and energy, the use of Side Stream Filtration will save this operation $8,700 per year.
 Given the cost of the unit required for this installation, this is approximately a 1 year Return-On-Investment.

-If you want to make sure that your new side stream filtration unit is ready to optimize your cooling systems, ChemREADY’s particle analysis service can help determine your exact filtration needs.
+If you want to make sure that your new side stream filtration unit is ready to optimize your cooling systems, ChemREADY’s particle analysis service can help determine your exact cooling tower filtration needs.
 Then, with the help of our quality chemicals, we’ll make sure that your water is properly prepared for filtration.